VladimirKalachikhin/gpsdAISd/README.md

 ## Control
 gpsdAIS daemon checks whether the instance is already running, and exit if it.
 Remove data file stops gpsdAIS daemon.
-gpsdAIS daemon checks atime of the data file, if possible.
-If there are no accesses to this file daemon exit.
-If no atime available, daemon exit by timeout.
+gpsdAIS daemon checks the flag file.
+Daemon continues to run if the flag file __not present__.
+If present - daemon stop after timeout.
+Use this to avoid too frequent starts daemon.
 Timeouts define in the begin of the script file, for easily adjusted it.
 ## Output
 The output data file are JSON encoded array with MMSI keys and an array of data as value.
 The data are key-value pair as described in gpsd/www/AIVDM.adoc and [e-Navigation Netherlands](http://www.e-navigation.nl/system-messages) site, except: